maizzle/maizzle.com/content/docs/tailwindcss.md

 ---
 title: "Tailwind CSS"
-description: "Learn how to use Tailwind CSS to create HTML email templates with CSS utility classes"
+description: "Learn how to use Tailwind CSS to create HTML email templates with CSS utility classes."
 ---

 # Using Tailwind CSS